Flexible Spending Account (FSA)

 - In order to view your spouse and/or over age 18 children’s claims details on the HealthEquity website and mobile app, you are required by HealthEquity to complete a HIPAA form.
 After the form is on file with HealthEquity, all claims details will populate in your account.
 If you have any questions regarding their policy, please contact HealthEquity at 866-346-5800.

-If you have a remaining balance of $550 or less in your health care FSA by the end of the current plan year, Penn State has a carryover provision that allows you to carry up to a maximum of $550 into the next plan year, however, you MUST re-enroll during Benefits Open Enrollment for the following benefit year in order to recieve any carry-over funds.
+If you have a remaining balance of in your health care FSA by the end of the current plan year, Penn State has a carryover provision that allows you to carry into the next plan year, however, you MUST re-enroll during Benefits Open Enrollment for the following benefit year in order to recieve any carry-over funds.
 The carry over provision WILL NOT apply if you choose to enroll in the PPO Savings Plan with HSA for the next plan year.

 If two Penn State employees are married and have elected FAMILY coverage under the PPO Savings Plan with an HSA, a Health Care Flexible Spending Account (FSA) cannot be opened under either employee's name.
 In addition, if you are the Penn State employee and your spouse is employed elsewhere and enrolled in a high-deductible health plan with an HSA, a Health Care Flexible Spending Account cannot be opened by either employee.
 The IRS does not permit use of a health care FSA when enrolled in an HSA.
 However, the Dependent Care FSA is available to either employee up to the IRS limits.